prabhasp/formhub.R/demo/Good_Eats_Example.md

 ![plot of chunk plot2](figure/plot2.png)

-Looks like it has! mberg's getting riskier as time goes on.
+Looks like it has mberg's getting riskier as time goes on.